 Fact Sheets, Infographics, and Web Pages

 HIV/AIDS and American Indians/Alaska Natives (Office of Minority Health) – This web page has detailed statistical information about HIV and AIDS among AI/AN people, including: infection cases and rates in adults and children under 13 years old, AIDS cases and rates among adults, death rates, and HIV testing status of adults age 18 years or older.

 HIV in Indian Country (Indian Health Service) – This fact sheet summarizes statistics and trends in HIV testing and diagnoses among AI/AN people in the U.S. and the ongoing initiatives to prevent HIV transmission and eliminate HIV and hepatitis C.

 Infographics from the AIDSVu Website:

 - Trends in HIV Diagnoses Among AI/AN People

-- Young Persons Had Highest Percentage of New HIV Diagnoses Among AI-AN Persons
+- Breakdowns by Age of New HIV Diagnoses Among AI/AN People

 - HIV Care Continuum Among AI/AN People

-- Five States with the Highest New HIV Diagnoses Among AI-AN Persons
+- States with the Highest Number of New HIV Diagnoses Among AI/AN People

 National Native HIV/AIDS Awareness Day Website (NNHAAD) – This is the official website for NNHAAD, which is a national community mobilization effort designed to encourage American Indians, Alaska Natives, and Native Hawaiians across the U.S. and territorial areas to get educated, tested, involved in prevention, and treated for HIV.
 This site provides background information about the day, together with links to fact sheets, other educational materials, and products to promote HIV/AIDS awareness.

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among American Indians and Alaska Natives and other racial and ethnic groups.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among AI/AN people, as well as those in other racial and ethnic groups.
 Breakdowns are also provided by age, gender, transmission category, and geographic region.
-In addition, Tables 2a, 2b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21a, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
+In addition, Tables 2a, 2b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
 Some other tables that focus on different characteristics also include race/ethnicity breakdowns.